-There are seven other voluntary-aided faith schools and, for these schools, the governing body is the admissions authority and set its own admission criteria.
-The criteria for these schools are listed on pages 25 to 31.
+There are seven other faith schools and, for these schools, the governing body is the admissions authority and set its own admission criteria.
+The criteria for these schools are listed on pages 26 to 31.

 Before you make your application, please make sure you read and understand these criteria and notes and check how places were distributed at each school.
-See our website for copies of previous editions of this e-booklet (those published before 2014 were called 'The Road to Learning').
+See our website for copies of previous editions of this e-booklet.
 The e-booklets include statistics for previous years.